-Getting engaged is one of the best moments in a couples life.
+Getting engaged is one of the best moments in a couple’s life.
 Because of the nature of an engagement, it is important to get the right ring that represents the couple.
-One popular idea for the ring is the using an heirloom engagement ring.
+One popular idea is to use an heirloom engagement ring.

 A slightly less popular method is to take a completely different piece of jewellery, such as a brooch, and have it made into a ring setting.
 This method works well if there are precious stones or gems in different forms of jewellery that can be used to better advantage in a ring setting.

 A beautiful thing, Heirloom rings can be a wonderful way to join both sides of the future families.
 However, it is important to be tactful if you would like to use an heirloom ring.
 While most families are overjoyed at passing down an heirloom, it should be handled carefully.
 There are always individuals who may not feel comfortable taking the ring or family members that may not want to part with it.
 If this is the case, be respectful and move on to another option.

 Remember, there are no right or wrong heirloom engagement rings.
 As long as the bride-to-be is excited to be a part of the tradition, these pieces will continue to be passed down through the generations.